A helping hand to be smoke-free

 A liquid containing nicotine is heated to create a vapour, the vapour is then inhaled into the lungs giving a ‘hit’ of nicotine.

-It is not 100% safe, but experts agree that it is about 95% less harmful than smoking tobacco.
+It is not 100% safe, but experts agree that it is much safer than smoking.

 A Vape can also be used alongside nicotine replacement products to aid in quitting smoking tobacco completely.
 The aim is to give the body enough nicotine so there is no need to smoke tobacco.